RIPE-NCC/ripe-database-documentation/docs/11.How-to-Query-the-RIPE-Database/03-RESTful-API-Queries.md

 ### HTTP Response Body

-A [WhoisResource](../RIPE-Database-Structure/REST-API-Data-model/#whoisresources) containing the object, which is filtered by default.
+A [WhoisResource](../RIPE-Database-Structure/REST-API-Data-model/#whoisresources) containing the object.

+By default the response object is filtered as described in [Filtering the Query Response](../Types-of-Queries/Filtering-the-Query-Reponse/#filtering-the-query-response).
+To return the unfiltered object specify the `unfiltered` query parameter.
+To obtain an unfiltered maintainer object (including all "auth:" attributes), the request must be authenticated.

 ### HTTP status Codes